 Finding your ancestor’s marriage is a key part of tracing their life history.
 It confirms where they were living at that point in their life and sometimes what their profession was, and reveals the name of their spouse and sometimes parents.

 The best source for finding a marriage record, especially before the introduction of civil registration is parish marriage registers.
 Since 1538 Church of England churches have kept parish registers recording every baptism, marriage and burial in the church.
-Until the early 19th the vast majority of marriages were recorded in an Anglican church, even if the couple weren’t Protestants; the exception is the brief period in the middle of the 17th century when Cromwell’s Commonwealth held sway (1649–1660).
+Until the early 19th century the vast majority of marriages were recorded in an Anglican church, even if the couple weren’t Protestants; the exception is the brief period in the middle of the 17th century when Cromwell’s Commonwealth held sway (1649–1660).

 In Scotland, marriage registers are available in similar records known as Old Parish Registers (OPRs) but survival rates are more patchy than for England and Wales with the earliest Church of Scotland registers surviving from the 1550s.